m-ruiz21/School-Notes/CSCE 470 - Info Storage and Retrieval/Week 2/Class 04 - Better Indexing.md

 ### Implementation Idea: Bi-word index

+Remember [[Class 02 - Search Basics#Inverted Index (TF-IDF)|Inverted Index]] from the previous class.
-In a bi-word index, we're going to index every two words in our index, instead of two.
+A bi-word index is going to work exactly like an TF-IDF index, except that instead of indexing every word, we're going to index every pair of words.

 You can also expand it to more words by using Boolean queries.
 So if I wanted to query "meet me at midnight" our query would be:  "meet me" AND "at midnight".
 #### Issues
 - Can create false positives - i.e. "at midnight I want her to meet me"
 	- Can be solved by 3 word index, 4 word index, etc.?
 But we can go infinitely long with this strategy!